-Made with whole food ingredients and sweetened with a hint of maple syrup, this keto chocolate fudge will quickly become a house staple (just like this peanut butter protein fudge!).
+Made with healthy ingredients and a hint of maple syrup for sweetness, this homemade chocolate fudge will quickly become a staple dessert for you -just like this peanut butter protein fudge.

 The Ingredients

 Cashew butter helps make this keto chocolate fudge as creamy as possible.
-Since there’s no baking or tempering with this recipe, this helps give it a traditional fudge texture.
+Since there’s no baking or tempering with this recipe, the cashew butter helps give it a traditional fudge texture.

-Maple syrup: used to sweeten the fudge but also to give it its texture.
-So, if you find you need a bit more sweetness, use powdered stevia or swerve in place of adding more syrup.
+Maple syrup: Used to sweeten the fudge but also to give it its texture.
+So, if you find you need a bit more sweetness, use powdered stevia or swerve in place of adding more syrup so that you don't ruin the texture.

 Cacao butter: don't skip this ingredient as it's what helps keep the chocolate fudge recipe from melting at room temperature.